A categorical and algebro-geometric theory of localization: Lefschetz-type decompositions from supported classes

-and, more generally, whenever the corresponding oriented purity statement is available for a coefficient object $A$, the target of the localization torsor may be read explicitly in shifted degree.
+compare \cite[Section~5.4]{BBD}.
+Consequently, $ H_Z^d(X;k_X) \cong H^{d-2c}(Z;k_Z), $ and, more generally, whenever the corresponding oriented purity statement is available for a coefficient object $A$, the target of the localisation torsor may be read explicitly in shifted degree.
 The Euler class is then